llunaCreixent/meshnet/prodnet/README.md

     saveenv
     ```

-    then run `boot` to boot into the SD card
+    then run `boot` to boot into the SD card.
+If after running `boot` you do not see the loging prompt, power off the board and wait 10 seconds before power on again.

 1. Login as `root` / `1234` then run [espressobin/install](espressobin/install) and go through the first-run menus.